qwisatz/Tensorflow-Predict-Earnings-Model/README.md

 Using the trained model, the test data can be inputted into the model without training the model every time.

 ![Screenshot](gh2.png)
+(Fig.1) Higher level diagram of a standard neural network model.

 # Goal of project